roalyr/pglowrpg/README.md

 until save data file version check is implemented.

 ## Requirements
-Main requirements:
 - rust (https://www.rust-lang.org/)

-Optional requirements (for the "common actions" wrapper):
-- python3
-- graphviz (to build the dependency tree visualization)
-- cargo-deps (to build the dependency tree visualization)
-- git
-- gitui
-- termux-api (if running on Android, for text-to-speech support)

 ## Getting started
 It is quite straightforward when working on a computer (rust must be installed), just do this: